 St. Louis Community Development Financial Institution Coalition

-The St. Louis CDFI Coalition is a partnership among seven Community Development Financial Institutions (CDFIs) that offer an array of capital, development, and consulting services and share a common mission to empower a comprehensively healthy St. Louis community through support for nonprofits, small businesses, and low-income communities.
+The St. Louis CDFI Coalition is a partnership among eight Community Development Financial Institutions (CDFIs) that offer an array of capital, development, and consulting services and share a common mission to empower a comprehensively healthy St. Louis community through support for nonprofits, small businesses, and communities facing disinvestment.

 What is a CDFI?